 Here are our upcoming events

 The Full Bloom Film Festival will take place this year from September 13th – 15th in and around Historic Downtown Statesville.
-We’re not sure when we’ll be screening yet but will update this as soon as we know.
+We’ll be screening Friday 9/14 @ 3:15 (212 S. Center Street).
 You can see what other films will be screening by clicking their Facebook page here.
 One film, which we caught at the Down East Flick Fest, is a must-see, especially for West Wing fans.
 It’s Up to Snuff and it’s awesome.

-We’ll be screening our film on Sunday, Sept.
-30 during the Footcandle Film Festival.
+On Sunday, Sept.
+30 at 4PM we’ll screen at the Footcandle Film Festival.
 All of the screenings take place in the 400 seat Drendle Auditorium at the Salt Box in Hickory.
 The address is 243 3rd Ave NE, Hickory, NC 28601.
 Tickets will be on sale August 6th at the FCFF website.